theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 Titan_ClearLabs
 =================
-The Titan_ClearLabs workflow was written to process ClearLabs WGS read data for SARS-CoV-2 Artic V3 amplicon sequencing.
+The Titan_ClearLabs workflow was written to process ClearLabs WGS read data for SARS-CoV-2 amplicon sequencing.
+Currently, Clear Labs sequencing is performed with the Artic V3 protocol.
+If alternative primer schemes such as the Qiaseq Primer Panel, the Swift Amplicon SARS-CoV-2 Panel and the Artic V4 Amplicon Sequencing Panel become avaialble on the platform, these data can can also be analysed with this workflow since the primer sequence coordinates of the PCR scheme utilized must be provided along with the raw Clear Labs read data must be provided in BED and FASTQ file formats, respectively.

 Upon initiating a Titan_ClearLabs run,  input ClearLabs read data provided for each sample will be processed to perform consensus genome assembly, infer the quality of both raw read data and the generated consensus genome, and assign samples SARS-CoV-2 lineage and clade types as outlined in the Titan_ClearLabs data workflow below.